 Overview of the Human Research Protection Program

-The UConn Storrs Institutional Review Board (IRB) is responsible for the review of all human participants research at the UConn Storrs campus, the five regional campuses, the School of Social Work, and the School of Law (hereafter named UConn Storrs).
+The UConn Storrs Institutional Review Board (IRB) is responsible for the review of all human participants research at the UConn Storrs campus, the four regional campuses, the School of Social Work, and the School of Law (hereafter named UConn Storrs).
 The primary purpose of the Human Research Protection Program (HRPP) is to enforce the regulations which govern the protection of research participants enrolled in UConn Storrs studies through oversight by the IRB and IRB staff.

 The IRB staff currently consists of the Director of Research Compliance (DRC), Regulatory Compliance Coordinator (RCC), IRB Administrator, and IRB Education and Compliance Monitor (IRB Monitor).
 The IRB Monitor, Regulatory Compliance Coordinator and the IRB Administrator report to the DRC.
 The DRC reports directly to the Vice President for Research (hereafter named VPR), the assurance signatory official (IO) for the institution.

 The HRPP supports the advancement of research by creating a collaborative relationship with the research community to ensure that research with human participants is conducted in accordance with the ethical principles of Respect for Persons, Beneficence, and Justice, as put forth in the Belmont Report.
 The principle of respect for persons is applied through the informed consent process.
 The principle of beneficence is applied through the risk/benefit analysis which includes a review of the design of the study and the procedures in place to minimize risks.
 The principle of justice is applied through recruitment strategies and selection of research participants.